gdikov/hypertunity/README.md

 ## Quick start

 A central object is the `Domain` defining the space of valid values for an objective function.
-A `Sample` is a one realisation from the `Domain`, which supplied to the objective function results in a score.
+A `Sample` is one realisation from the `Domain`, which supplied to the objective function results in a score.

 Define a wrapper around an expensive objective function:
 ```python